No Drill Storage Ideas for Renters

 No-Drill Storage Priorities

-Start with: Over-door storage, adhesive hooks, slim carts, baskets, and freestanding shelves.
+Start with: over-door storage, adhesive hooks, slim carts, baskets, bins, under-bed storage, and freestanding shelves.

-Best for renters: Removable hooks, tension rods, rolling carts, storage bins, shower caddies, and furniture that does not attach to walls.
+Best for renters: removable hooks, tension rods, rolling carts, storage bins, shower caddies, cabinet door organizers, and furniture that does not attach to walls.

-Avoid: Heavy loads on adhesive hooks, overloaded rods, poor door clearance, and storage that may damage paint, tile, or cabinet surfaces.
+Avoid: heavy loads on adhesive hooks, overloaded rods, poor door clearance, weak surfaces, and storage that may damage paint, tile, trim, doors, or cabinet surfaces.

 Related Guides